Freenode: Ownership change and conflict

 Lee said this was not true, and said that he had provided Freenode with millions of dollars, and that the staffers ousted Dahlskjaer as head of staff.
-Lee also accused Wesley of harassing Dahlskjaer and also of attempting a "hostile takeover".
+Lee also accused Wesley of harassing Dahlskjaer and of attempting a "hostile takeover".
 In a statement released by Lee, he said that he is entitled to access Freenode's servers as he is the owner of Freenode Limited.

 Vice wrote that it was unclear what would happen to organizations that rely on Freenode.
 Hackaday reported that Vim and RepRap had migrated from Freenode to Libera Chat, a new IRC network announced by some of the former staff members shortly after the mass resignations.
 Anil Dash, a technology entrepreneur, stated that it was "heartbreaking to see Freenode in disarray after decades of being a vital open platform for communities."
 Jackie Singh, a cybersecurity engineer, also thanked former Freenode staff members for their work.

 On 26 May 2021, Freenode took control of approximately 700 registered channels – including those of Gentoo Linux, Raku, Elixir and Haskell – which had migrated or intended to migrate to Libera Chat.
 This came after Freenode modified its off-topic policy to prohibit "inappropriate advertising" several days prior.
 The Gentoo Linux project said "We cannot perceive this otherwise than as an open act of hostility and we have effectively left Freenode."
 Lee dismissed the criticism, stating that a "cancel culture mob has actively infiltrated major FOSS projects".

 On 14 June 2021, Freenode administrators launched a new network under the freenode name based on InspIRCd and Anope IRC services, intended to replace the previous network.
 Unlike previous migrations, none of the data from the old network, such as user and channel registration, was migrated over to the new network.

 Characteristics

-Freenode is centrally managed.
-Staffers or staff (as IRC operators are called) have the same access across all servers.
-Some operations that would normally only apply to one server (such as K-lines) are propagated across the whole network.
-Servers are donated to the network, rather than linked.

 The network previously focused on supporting peer-directed and open-source projects.